DanBurton/netspec/README.md

 servers and clients are specified the same: how to start up, how to loop, and how to shut down.

-The examples are found in the "examples" folder (surprise!)
+The examples are found in the "examples" folder (surprise!).
+To run them, you'll need to install the NetSpec library.

+    $ pwd
+    blah/blah/netspec

+    $ cabal install
+    blah blah
+    Registering netspec-0.1.0.0...

     $ cd examples